Fact Checked

 The pain eventually improves over a few weeks or months but it can persist longer occasionally and even severely affect the ability of the individual to perform daily activities.

-• Pain does not improve after a few weeks
+• Pain does not improve after several weeks

-• There is bleeding, fever or there is pain away from the coccyx
+• There is bleeding, fever, or pain spreading beyond the tailbone area

 • Childbirth

-• Application of warm or cold packs on the lower back
+• Apply warm or cold packs to the lower back area

 Shopping Cart